Supervising Attorney, Housing Advocacy and Litigation Clinic

 Position Description:

-Rising For Justice (RFJ) invites applications for a full-time supervising attorney position for clinical teaching and tenant advocacy as part of RFJ’s Housing Advocacy and Litigation Clinic (“HALC”).
-HALC enrolls student attorneys from Georgetown University Law Center and George Washington University Law School.
-Reporting to RFJ’s Director of HALC, the supervising attorney is part of a dynamic interdisciplinary team that provides clinical education and case supervision to the students.
+Rising For Justice (RFJ) invites applications for a full-time supervising attorney for clinical teaching and tenant advocacy as part of RFJ’s Housing Advocacy and Litigation Clinic (“HALC”).
+Reporting to RFJ’s Director of HALC, the supervising attorney is part of a dynamic interdisciplinary team that provides clinical education and case supervision to law students from DC area law schools enrolled in the clinic as well as direct legal representation to DC’s low-income tenants in jeopardy of eviction.

 Responsibilities:

-• Developing and delivering curriculum, including planning and teaching classes in lawyering and advocacy skills, substantive housing law, civil procedure, ethics and professionalism, and systemic advocacy;
+• In consultation with the HALC Director, plan and teach classes in lawyering and advocacy skills, substantive housing law, civil procedure, ethics and professionalism, and systemic advocacy;

-• Supervising second- and third-year law students in the representation of clients in housing matters that range from same-day legal services to extended representation;
+• Supervise second- and third-year law students in the representation of clients in housing matters that range from same-day legal services to extended representation;

-• Planning and participating in community presentations, including Know-Your-Rights trainings and other community outreach events;
+• Plan and participate in community presentations, including Know-Your-Rights trainings and other community outreach events;

-• Providing direct client representation as necessary and between semesters;
+• Provide direct client representation as necessary and between semesters;

-• Serving as a liaison to area law schools in collaboration with RFJ management;
+• Serve as a liaison to area law schools in consultation with RFJ management;

-• Working in tandem with other RFJ advocacy units to achieve best outcomes for clients; and
+• Work in tandem with other RFJ advocacy units to achieve the best outcomes for clients;

-• Participating in student recruitment activities; and organizational resource development opportunities.
+• Participate in student recruitment activities and organizational resource development opportunities; and

 Qualifications: